os-climate/osc-github-devops/.github/actions/git-last-commit-action/README.md

 <!--
-[comment]: # SPDX-License-Identifier: Apache-2.0
+# SPDX-License-Identifier: Apache-2.0
-[comment]: # SPDX-FileCopyrightText: 2024 The Linux Foundation -->
+# SPDX-FileCopyrightText: 2024 The Linux Foundation
+-->

-# 🗞️ Merge/Change Report
+# 🗞️ Report on last GIT commit

-Reports on changes in the last merged pull request
+Extracts information and changes from the last two commits

 ## git-last-commit-action